johnlindquist/midjourney/ranked.md

-A Song of Ice and Fire George Martin Star Wars Hercules fighting Darth Vader in epic space battle, 8k render, realistic snow at the Atlantic, epic shaft mists, cinematic background, cinematic top view, 8k, high resolution, rule of thirds, version 3, quality 3 steampunk punk rocker a black and white film photo of an enchanted obsidian pillar in the rocks, white crows flying, black desert, black and white, dark, atmospheric, vintage, lo-fi, slightly noisy, old, painting, picnic scene with watermelons and cocktails on a beach a puffin shredding on electric guitar ancient greek-inspired islander king, tan skin, colorful robes in the blue and turquoise of the ocean, luxurious fabrics, pointed ears, gold decorations, copper bracers, black hair, atlantean, symmetrical face and body, fashion, realistic, costume design, artstation, character concept
+A Song of Ice and Fire George Martin Star Wars Hercules fighting Darth Vader in epic space battle, 8k render, realistic snow at the Atlantic, epic shaft mists, cinematic background, cinematic top view, 8k, high resolution, rule of thirds, version 3, quality 3 a black and white film photo of an enchanted obsidian pillar in the rocks, white crows flying, black desert, black and white, dark, atmospheric, vintage, lo-fi, slightly noisy, old, painting, picnic scene with watermelons and cocktails on a beach a puffin shredding on electric guitar ancient greek-inspired islander king, tan skin, colorful robes in the blue and turquoise of the ocean, luxurious fabrics, pointed ears, gold decorations, copper bracers, black hair, atlantean, symmetrical face and body, fashion, realistic, costume design, artstation, character concept
 + 35mm + pretty young female wizard with Raven feathered wings + warm light from behind + auburn hair + large well-defined eyelids + big astonished eyes + artstation + octane render + cinematic color grading + muted colors + soft light + rule of thirds + like a professional model + cinematic + 8K
-water from the canister with the blue poles crypto gold circular coin
+water from the canister with the blue poles
-Cyberpunk gypsy girl in Pin-up style grey and brown speckled rat smoking a Cuban cigar kendrick Lamar as jesus Christ hanging in the air while a crowd cheers for him in a desert, post apocalyptic old hands holding a wooden wheel covered in compass runes leviathans in distant space photography of intricate cyberpunk synthweave symmetrical portrait of a rusty scrap robot in an astronaut suit with electronic widgets, cables and gear, character concept by Ross Tran and simon stålenhag and Studio Ghibli, amazing neon purple light, stunning atmosphere, dramatic scene, scifi art, artstation, cgsociety, dof, photo, 3D depth, Tekkonkinkreet cute zoomed in girl from a movie, with long purple hair, face looking into the camera, reflection of the city in their symmetrical eyes
+Cyberpunk gypsy girl in Pin-up style grey and brown speckled rat smoking a Cuban cigar kendrick Lamar as jesus Christ hanging in the air while a crowd cheers for him in a desert, post apocalyptic old hands holding a wooden wheel covered in compass runes photography of intricate cyberpunk synthweave symmetrical portrait of a rusty scrap robot in an astronaut suit with electronic widgets, cables and gear, character concept by Ross Tran and simon stålenhag and Studio Ghibli, amazing neon purple light, stunning atmosphere, dramatic scene, scifi art, artstation, cgsociety, dof, photo, 3D depth, Tekkonkinkreet cute zoomed in girl from a movie, with long purple hair, face looking into the camera, reflection of the city in their symmetrical eyes
 A shipwreck on bottom of the sea
-Gothic Cyberpunk Cathedral surrounded by decaing Necromorphs trees the most evil thing in the universe lord of the rings style, indian architecture inspired massive, ornate walled city set in the great plains, lake in the distance, collossal scale, wide angle benadryl hatman psychedelic cat, 3d hyperrealistic 4k image style daedra, wide shot, horror, cinematic, dark, 8k, highly detailed, octane render cyberpunk faun girl
+Gothic Cyberpunk Cathedral surrounded by decaing Necromorphs trees lord of the rings style, indian architecture inspired massive, ornate walled city set in the great plains, lake in the distance, collossal scale, wide angle psychedelic cat, 3d hyperrealistic 4k image style
-Mike Mignola's Death Stranding
-A luminous skeleton mecha bust, Cyberpunk style, future technology, digital art, is popular on artstation, movie poster modern samurai rose quartz, etheric, fish scales, fly fish, galaxy, feathers, pearls, octane render, high detail, sacred geometry, golden light, consciousness, wet cloth, fish fins, goddess, celestial, galaxy, fish scales, glass, eyes, abstract, 8k hyperrealism, hyperrealistic, unreal engine render, highly detailed post apocalyptic, soldier whose face is wrapped in bandages and soiled by soot from a fire, 4k realistic RAJINIKANTH CHITTI THE ROBOT wearing dark red suit with sunglasses, 4k, photo realistic, lighting realistic, high detail every possible future of humankind, 8K tropical fruit bonsai
+A luminous skeleton mecha bust, Cyberpunk style, future technology, digital art, is popular on artstation, rose quartz, etheric, fish scales, fly fish, galaxy, feathers, pearls, octane render, high detail, sacred geometry, golden light, consciousness, wet cloth, fish fins, goddess, celestial, galaxy, fish scales, glass, eyes, abstract, 8k hyperrealism, hyperrealistic, unreal engine render, highly detailed post apocalyptic, soldier whose face is wrapped in bandages and soiled by soot from a fire, 4k realistic RAJINIKANTH CHITTI THE ROBOT wearing dark red suit with sunglasses, 4k, photo realistic, lighting realistic, high detail every possible future of humankind, 8K
 The sensless cruelty of right wing politics summed up in one picture Ford in Germany syd mead style 2030
-A long serpent rises out of the dark waters.
-The serpent has the head of a pike fish, the pike head has a large red eye that stares at the camera.
-The serpent thing is a creature of pure nightmares and terror. macabre-horror
-Voronoï texture, flowy movement, tileable, butterfly, translucent, neon green, neon pink, neon blue, neon yellow Portrait of Robotic goblin, highly intricate, anatomically correct, highly detailed, 3d, unreal engine San Francisco victorian houses, photo, 1970s, Fuji Velvia, 24mm, calm house floating in space, expressive gouache illustration, glitch art, pixel sorting, wide angle, octane render 8k three cloaked man with hats in a overgrown ruin, black and white, photography Tri-X 400TX the unknown world
-A hero named, “Zero One,” standing dramatically in Saloon Punk attire, back lit, background dusty Junk Yard, on linen paper, using fine lines and gradients, painted in Gauche, Impasto painting style, Using the colors of the skyby the Singularity Artist, influenced by Alphonse Mucha and Karl Kopinski and Ashley Wood and Andrew Wyeth and Moebius and Möbius and JWM Turner candyland island , clean a fresco styl glass sphere with viruses and dollar signs floating inside, octane render, hyperdetailed photograph
+Voronoï texture, flowy movement, tileable, butterfly, translucent, neon green, neon pink, neon blue, neon yellow Portrait of Robotic goblin, highly intricate, anatomically correct, highly detailed, 3d, unreal engine San Francisco victorian houses, photo, 1970s, Fuji Velvia, 24mm, calm house floating in space, expressive gouache illustration, glitch art, pixel sorting, wide angle, octane render 8k three cloaked man with hats in a overgrown ruin, black and white, photography Tri-X 400TX A hero named, “Zero One,” standing dramatically in Saloon Punk attire, back lit, background dusty Junk Yard, on linen paper, using fine lines and gradients, painted in Gauche, Impasto painting style, Using the colors of the skyby the Singularity Artist, influenced by Alphonse Mucha and Karl Kopinski and Ashley Wood and Andrew Wyeth and Moebius and Möbius and JWM Turner candyland island , clean a fresco styl glass sphere with viruses and dollar signs floating inside, octane render, hyperdetailed photograph